sonelu/roboglia/README.md

 If you create new Python files please add the copyright comments as they are included in the other files.
-Make sure you update your name at the top, we want people to recieve the creadit for their work.
+Make sure you update your name at the top, we want people to receive the credit for their work.
 Similarly, if you change an existing file feel free to add your name at the top of the file.

 ## Showcasing your robot